cameronmclean/pattern_mining/Notes for workshop facilitation.md

 or nounproject for CC licensed pictograms is a good source for inspiration.
 We don't want to spend too long on the pictograms though - time is limited, and elucidating the concepts is more important.

+Note - for some the steps the what and why might be extremely obvious - cool, just write a bullet point and move on. :-)

 ####Defining the problem